The Topics We Cover

 Hi Dave,

-found this marketing gem while browsing youtube, thought you'd like it.
-The guy from epic light media always points out interesting channels he’d like to get attention from by the end of each video:
+Found this marketing gem on YouTube, thought you'd like it.
+The guy from Epic Light Media always points out interesting channels he’d like to get attention from by the end of each video:

 Example 1: **https://www.youtube.com/watch?v=xbg9OsbJCqs (**14:30)

-He makes it in a funny and entertaining way.
-He goes against the expectations of the audience by explicitly mentioning that -no- one should subscribe or like.
+He makes it funny and entertaining and goes against the expectations of the audience by explicitly mentioning that -no- one should subscribe or like.

-Rather, go and subscribe to other channels.
-I think it great because of:
+Instead, he recommends subscribing to other channels.
+I think it's great because of:

-2. how he gets attention from people recognizing his mentions (and telling people to comment under their channel).
+2. How he gets attention from people recognizing his mentions (and telling people to comment on their channels).

 Cheers,